mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 While early use of microworlds as a "acceptable" authentic-ish a concept endorsed in literature on authentic approaches [].

+#### Analysis against (and calls to heed)H existing design heuristics

+Earlier we examined of challenges of the authenticity of the authentic tools set consisting of js, phaser, html, and a code-playround.

+The complexity of coding and the resulting challenges of learning to code has yield much research on guidance in the process of designing toolsets to support novice coders [@resnick_reflections_2005] - (find others on the evolution of LOGO).

+The user-friendly design heuristics of  low-thresholds, wide-walls, high-ceilings - extended by Kafai and Burke to include open windows - can be used to evaluate this design and other designs.

+NOTE - ADD KEY DETAILS OF THE ACCESSIBILITY / CHALLENGE OF THE CORE TOOLS SET

+In this design the tools set is disctinct from tools like scratch which are self-contained to a large degree (while interacting with a website)

+The online only nature of the toolset does facilitate certain aspects of community participation by shifting the working space away from a desktop only environment, this facilitating some sharing by default.
+This was picked up on by the community as they viewed each others assets and playtested games.

+Indeed, Scratch itself has moved to a web-bsaed online by default process in the lifespan of this research.

+**Summary:** These heuristics provide a useful tool for designers and practitioners supporting creative coding activities.

 #### Seeding Agency within Microworld design

 THIS PERHAPS LIVES IN THE AUTHENTICITY OF TOOLS SECTION